Last Updated: May 1, 2023

 - Correction/Rectification.
 You may request that your personal data be amended or corrected if you believe there is an inaccuracy.

 - Deletion.
-You may request that we delete your personal data.
+You may request that we delete your personal data except where we are required by law to keep this data or where we have entered into legal agreements that require us to keep your data for these agreements or contracts.
 Please note that the deletion of your personal data may prevent us from providing you content, services, or other benefits that depend on the processing of your personal data.

 - Objection/Opposition.
 You can object/oppose to our use of your personal data if you believe such processing is contrary to this Privacy Notice or is otherwise not permitted by applicable law.